TENNYSON DUNES GROUP

 A group of people concerned for the future of the Wara Wayingga Tennyson Dunes Conservation Reserve was first formed as the Tennyson Dunes Group in 1995 as a volunteer coastal care organisation.
 The group meets regularly in an effort to protect the Reserve by restoring native habitats and minimising threats against them.

-Our work is guided by the Tennyson Dunes Biodiversity Action Plan, so that we have a coordinated approach with Natural Resources AMLR.
+Our goals can be summarised by the Wara Wayingga Tennyson Dunes Biodiversity Management Plan, 2019, as we have a coordinated approach with the Department for Environment and Water, SA.

 What's new in Tennyson Dunes